-MPH students have opportunities to participate in study abroad with faculty who offer courses with a public health emphasis in Mexico, China, and Africa.
+MPH students have opportunities to participate in study abroad with faculty who offer courses with a public health emphasis in Africa, South and Central America; more opportunities are being developed every year.
 Topic areas range from transcultural health to environmental issues.
 These courses are scheduled throughout the academic year with most opportunities offered during spring and summer semesters.